 agencies, as noted above, only NLRB has a single general rule of conduct with no specific requirements or prohibitions.
 Of the remaining seven sampled agencies with specific professional conduct rules, there are eleven topics covered by the rules of four or more agencies (sometimes with more than one rule covering a topic), including all five of the most common topics across all agencies just listed.
-The other six most common topics in the sample group are competence, withdrawal, delay, candor toward the tribunal, improperly influencing a judge or official, and commission of a criminal act.
+The other six most common topics in the sample group are competence, withdrawal, delay, and commission of a criminal act.
 Only one of the sampled agencies, DOL, has professional conduct rules covering all eleven of the most common topics, even though three other sampled agencies (SSA, DHS, and VA) have professional rules covering more topics overall.